skip to content

 00:23:52 - Anthony Campolo

 Yeah.
-I mean none of them are.
-They're all, they're all pretty standard stuff.
+I mean, they're all pretty standard stuff.
 It's not going to wreck anything.
-But I don't really.
-I try and keep my thing as lean as possible and install as few of these as actually necessary.
+But I try to keep my thing as lean as possible and install as few of these as actually necessary.

 00:24:02 - Nick Taylor